Research & Software

 Co-authors: Xinran Li, David Kim, Yongchang Su

-• Fully Specified Bayes Factors for Hypothesis Testing in Qualitative Research
+• Fully Specified Bayes Factors for Hypothesis Testing in Qualitative Research - [link]

 Joint work with Matias López and Daniel Gajardo Cooper.
 Process tracing rests on the evaluation of observations about a single case in light of competing hypotheses, however different scholars may read the same observations differently.
 Fairfield and Charman (2022) propose summarizing within-case evidence as a Bayes factor, but their method requires subjective assessments of the probability and weight of evidence, and this has raised sharp criticism (Zaks 2021).
 In this paper, we propose a solution by deriving such probabilities directly from two fully specified generative models of observation tailored to process tracing research designs.
 Each model can substitute for the researcher's per-observation judgments, but a researcher can also incorporate weights of evidence.
 Within each model, we derive the version most favorable to the rival, thus the reported Bayes factor is a conservative lower bound on evidence favoring the working theory.
 Most importantly, we enable researchers to report how much (a) coding error, (b) observation bias, (c) weighting, and (d) rival-tilted prior a positive conclusion can absorb before flipping in favor of the rival.
 In practice, this means that final conclusions are driven by sensitivity tests more than by Bayes factors themselves.
 To show the usefulness of our approach we apply the framework to six recent process-tracing studies in top political science journals.
-In preparation.
+Under review.

 Co-authors: Matias López, Daniel Gajardo Cooper